MehradN/Rollback/README.md

 # Rollback
-This Minecraft mod adds a lot of useful features to the backup system (such as automatic backups and GUI).
+This Minecraft mod improves the backup system.
+(Automatic backups, GUI, etc.)
 - Rolling back to a backup using in-game GUI
 - Creating backups using commands
 - Automated backups